juju/juju/doc/architectural-overview.md

 ## The APIs

-controllers expose an API endpoint over a websocket connection.
+Juju controllers expose an API endpoint over a websocket connection.
 The methods available over the API are broken down by client; there's a `Client` facade that exposes the methods used by clients, an `Agent` facade that exposes the methods common to all agents, and a wide range of worker-specific *facades* that individually